Godert de Ginkel, 1st Earl of Athlone: Early career

+Nine Years' War

-In 1688, he accompanied William, Prince of Orange, in his expedition to England—the "Glorious Revolution" which deposed James II.
-The following year, Ginkel distinguished himself by a memorable exploit—the pursuit, defeat and capture of a Scottish regiment that had mutinied for James at Ipswich, and was marching northward across the Fens.
-It was the alarm excited by this mutiny that facilitated the passing of the first Mutiny Act.
+At the start of the Nine Years' War in 1688, he accompanied William, Prince of Orange, in his expedition to England—the "Glorious Revolution" which deposed James II.
+The following year, Ginkel distinguished himself by a memorable exploit—the pursuit and capture of a Scottish regiment that had mutinied for James at Ipswich and was marching northward across the Fens.
+The feat was also lauded in part due to the avoidance of violence, as the mutineers surrendered peacefully.
+However it was the alarm excited by this mutiny that facilitated the passing of the first Mutiny Act.
 In 1690, Ginkel accompanied William III to Ireland to take on the Jacobites, and commanded a body of Dutch cavalry at the Battle of the Boyne.
 On the king's return to England, General Ginkel was entrusted with the conduct of the war in Ireland.
 (See also Williamite war in Ireland).

-Williamite commander
+War in Ireland

 He took command in Ireland in the spring of 1691, and established his headquarters at Mullingar.
 Among those who held a command under him was the Marquis of Ruvigny, the recognised chief of the Huguenot refugees.
 Early in June, Ginkel took the fortress of Ballymore, capturing the whole garrison of 1,000 men.
 The Williamites lost only eight men.
 After reconstructing the fortifications of Ballymore, the army marched to Athlone, then one of the most important of the fortified towns of Ireland and key to the Jacobite defensive position, as it bridged the River Shannon.
 The Irish defenders of the place were commanded by a distinguished French general, the Marquis de St Ruth.
 The firing began on 19 June, and on 30 June the town was stormed, the Irish army retreating towards Galway, and took up their next defensive position at Aughrim.
 Having strengthened the fortifications of Athlone and having left a garrison there, Ginkel led the combined Williamite forces, on 8 July, westward in pursuit of the retreating army and met the Jacobite force in formal battle on 12 July 1691 at Aughrim.

 The subsequent battle all but decided the war in the Williamites' favour.
-An immediate attack was resolved on, and, after a severe and at one point doubtful contest, the Jacobite position was severely weakened by the death of their French commander Charles Chalmot de Saint-Ruhe, Marquis de Saint Ruth, after which his disorganised forces fled in the ensuing darkness of the early morning of 13 July.
+An immediate attack was resolved, and, after a severe and at one point doubtful contest, the Jacobite position was severely weakened by the death of their French commander Charles Chalmot de Saint-Ruhe, Marquis de Saint Ruth, after which his disorganised forces fled in the ensuing darkness of the early morning of 13 July.
 The battle was described as "quite possibly the bloodiest battle ever fought in the British Isles", with historians generally agreeing that roughly 5,000–7,000 men were killed during the battle; Ginkel recorded that 526 Jacobite prisoners of all ranks were captured.
 While Ginkel had promised Jacobite commander William Dorrington that all captives would be treated as prisoners of war, general officers were instead taken to the Tower of London as prisoners of state while the majority of the rank and file were imprisoned on Lambay Island where many died of disease and starvation.